-The communication sector is under fire from all sides.
-It faces attacks from criminals, intent on breaching their organisation and network operations, and indirect attacks from those in pursuit of their data.
+The communications sector faces direct attacks from criminals, intent on breaching their organisation and network operations, and indirect attacks from those in pursuit of their data.
 What’s more, the industry has never been more competitive and organisations must pursue the right technologies, innovative partners and sustainable business models in order to stay ahead of the competition.
 Rich in IP, it’s no wonder that the communications sector is particularly susceptible to espionage attacks.

 This momentum will lead to a fundamental shift in business models and the need to introduce terrorist, competitor and hostile attack countermeasure strategies at board level.